Conan O'Brien: Conan and Conan Without Borders (2010–2021)

 TBS extended the show through 2018 in 2014 and through 2022 in 2017.
 In late 2018, Conan took a three-month hiatus while O'Brien launched another national comedy tour.
 The show returned January 22, 2019, in a new half-hour format without the live band.

 In response to the impact of the COVID-19 pandemic, the program switched to a remotely-produced format from O'Brien's home beginning March 30, 2020.
 In July 2020, it was announced that Conan would continue with this format, but would be filmed with limited on-site staff from the Largo at the Coronet in Los Angeles and no studio audience — making it the first American late-night talk show to return to filming outside of the host's residence (albeit still not from its main studio).
 In November 2020, TBS announced that Conan would end in June 2021.
 The final show aired on June 24, 2021, featuring a live audience and marking the end of O'Brien's twenty-eight year run as a late-night host.
-It was announced that O'Brien will move to a weekly untitled variety show on fellow WarnerMedia property HBO Max, where he is expected to focus more on his podcast and travel shows with a relaxed production schedule.
+It was announced that O'Brien would move to a weekly untitled variety show on fellow WarnerMedia property HBO Max, where he was expected to focus more on his podcast and travel shows with a relaxed production schedule.
 On his final show, O'Brien featured fictional character Homer Simpson, marking also the three episodes that O'Brien wrote for the series.
 Comedians Will Ferrell and Jack Black also paid their farewell to the show in the series finale.